fbpx

 I have used Seesaw in my classroom for over seven years, and it’s a part of our daily routine.
 But there is a learning curve to it if you want to use it beyond a drawing tool.
 In this second post on the best apps for the classroom, I am going to give you 7 Seesaw app tips to make your life a little easier!

-What is Seesaw?
+What is the Seesaw App?

 Seesaw is a free online platform that works as an electronic journal.
 Students can interact with what you are teaching in class through pictures, drawings, and videos.
 It’s popular with grades K-2 but you can use it for any grade.